CMB1005 : Practical Skills in Biomedical & Biomolecular Sciences 1

 2. The Online information retrieval exercise will assess students' ability to find scientific information via the library catalogue, in text books and on the internet.
 This exercise will provide early feedback to the students on their information retrieval abilities.

 3. The open book extended Essay will assess the students' writing skills, information literacy skills and ability to write a well structured and correctly referenced essay on a scientific topic.

 4. The peer learning exercise will assess the students' ability to communicate scientific information to peers.

 5. The practical skills assessment will assess students' ability to perform basic laboratory techniques.

-6. The formative maths and biology tests will allow students to determine their own level of ability in these areas and to practice numeracy and biology skills.
+6. The formative maths, chemistry and biology tests will allow students to determine their own level of ability in these areas and to practice numeracy, chemistry and biology skills.